hertie-data-science-lab/ds01-infra/TODO/_TODO.md

     - A Docker container already acts as the ultimate form of a virtual environment.
 It isolates the entire operating system, filesystem, and all installed packages from the host machine and from all other containers.
 - WHEN SELECTING KERNEL IN JUPYTER NOTEBOOK IT RECOMMENDS TO DO QUICK CREATE THAT CREATES A VENV FROM WORKSPACE DEPENDENCEIS -> IS THAT ALL THE INLCUDED PACKAGES IN THE IMAGE?
 - [ ] when ready, set up the cgroups resource allocation & accounting (see scripts/system/setup-cgroups-slices)
+- [x] `container run` needs aesthetic banner at top:

 ### Exiting Containers
 - [x] exit currently auto closes the container (make it so it can run?) exit > [datasciencelab-test-4] detached from container, container keeps running > [datasciencelab-test-4] container is inactive, stopping container ... same even if do touch /workspace/.keep-alive.. currently there's no way to run containers after exit
-- [ ] clarify the exit / detatch system
+- [x] clarify the exit / detatch system
     - should be auto-stopped after 12(?) hrs, but with the option to request overrides
     - actually: the info IS there if you do --guided => add a miniumal amount of info there in the default (non guided)

-- [ ] include explanation in --guided wizards for running / exiting / detatching containers
+- [x] include explanation in --guided wizards for running / exiting / detatching containers
-    - [ ] when enter a container with container run -> have better print out for available commands / how to use it / how long it will run for / how to exit it (detatch/exit/stop) (I thought I had this, where has it gone???)
+    - [x] when enter a container with container run -> have better print out for available commands / how to use it / how long it will run for / how to exit it (detatch/exit/stop) (I thought I had this, where has it gone???)
 - related: CONTAINER STOP
     - [ ] increase timeout >10s?
     - [ ] add default Yes to ```⚠ This will STOP the container...Continue? [y/N]: ```
+- [ ] `container stop` - is it stopping it gracefully or hitting the timeout? does it matter if it hits the timeout? if it does, should we extend the timeout?

+- [x] `container exit --guided` prints "Auto-Stop Policy: 48h of idle GPU time" - this comes from `${YELLOW}$(get_idle_timeout "$USERNAME")${NC} of idle GPU time"` BUT the default in the yaml is 24h, and the admin user (datasciencelab) gets `null` in the idle_timeout?
+IS DATASCIENCELAB A RESEARCHER THEN? they get 48hs???

 ### Container-cleanup
--  container-cleanup → calls mlc-remove + GPU cleanup ==> need to check this GPU cleanup logic is safe!
+- [x] container-cleanup → calls mlc-remove + GPU cleanup ==> need to check this GPU cleanup logic is safe!
+- [x] `container cleanup` -> no way to just delete volumes without naming them:
+    - container cleanup --volumes => goes to GUI to select stopped containers, instead get it to open up all volumes to select (gracefully loop back after each deletion, to be able to reselect more)
+    - container cleanup --volumes --all => first deletes containers, THEN deletes volumes (change it to only delete volumes)
+    - also when deleting all (container cleanup --volumes --all), list the found volumes (and their number) first, so user can confirm to continue or not

 # Container starts
-- [ ] a new command from AIME v2 -> test + add to documentation around CLI ecosystem (esp to alias-listcont)
+- [x] a new command from AIME v2 -> test + add to documentation around CLI ecosystem (esp to alias-listcont)

 ### GPU allocation
 - [x] Check logging all works

 ### for all dockerfile > image > container workflow
-- [ ] make more modular at same-tier level:
+- [x] make more modular at same-tier level:
     - avoid duplication of functionality
     - currently there's a lot of parallel tier commands calling eachother = bad design
     -  instead: at end of completion of that command's core function, it should gives concise output of what was done, and what command to run next to continue the workflow (rather than calling that command itself)
     - this makes each command at each level more independent / isolated: they don't do parallel calls; only commands at a higher tier can call comamnds at a lower tier = good design
     - principle: all tier 2 commands should be isolated from eachtoerh -> Tier 3 workflow orchestrators bring this together
     - instead of calling eachother: they same-tier commands give user concise update what they did and bash command to implement next stage
-- [ ] also make sure ALL Tier 1 base commands from aime are fully incorporated into ds01 3 tier structure.
+- [x] also make sure ALL Tier 1 base commands from aime are fully incorporated into ds01 3 tier structure.

 ### Container Cleanup
 - [ ] buggy

 ### Container Stats
-- [ ] buggy: "unknown flag: --filter"
+- [x] buggy: "unknown flag: --filter"
-- [ ] check the description is correct
+- [x] check the description is correct

 ## Container code refactor
 - [ ] reorganise scripts dir to make more sense between admin vs user vs docker, etc scripts
     - admin is too broad -> it should be dissagregated by functionality

+### ds01 dashboard
+- [ ] currently shows full GPU utilisation % -> ALSO show each MIG's util %
+- [ ] currently showws each MIG's containers -> ALSO show full GPU's containers
+- [ ] resolve the ds01-managed issue
+    - i think this comes from `ds01-run`
+    - this command will be depreciated soon, as I don't think it does anything useful??
+    - [ ] instead everything will go through `container create` -> this process needs to be associated with approrpiate cgroup
+        - [ ] all under ds01 slice
+            - students -> under student group (and then within that each user's own slice for granular monitoring)
+            - researchers-> under researcher group (and then within that each user's own slice for granular monitoring)
+            - admin -> under admin group (and then within that each user's own slice for granular monitoring)
+        - [ ] strategise first: is this sufficient for monitoring, allocating, tracking? or is there a better way to structure this?
+    - [ ] once this is implemented, and `ds01-run` removed, clean up the ds01 dashboard
+        - [ ] e.g. do not need "DS01 System Containers:"
+        - [ ] e.g. active users should be ALL users on the server - like actually all of them, not just "No DS01-managed containers currently running"
+- [ ] I would like the GPU / MIG allocation and tracking sytem (and the dashboard & logs) to be robust to occasional changes in MIG configs
+    - might be that we have only full G/PUs sometimes, or only MIGs, or different sized MIGs, or some other combination
+    - the whole system needs to be robust to those changed

+# Resource Allocation
+- [x] work on MIG instance partitioning script (/opt/ds01-infra/scripts/admin/ds01-mig-partition)
+    - currently it fails
+- [x] add alias: ds01 mig-partition
+- [x] update container allocation based on UUID system (see `/docs-admin/gpu-allocation-implementation.md`)
+    - this is a bit of a mess, make indexing more intuitive to users!
+- [x] currently the system is not auto setup: (are these cron jobs? or is there better system to automate?)
+    - [x] stopping idle container
+    - [x] enforcing max runtime limits
+    - [x] cleaning up stopped containers (GPU hold limit)
+- [ ] eventually update design so that resource allocation happens at `container start / run` not `container create`
+    - this will require quite a lot of refactoring + moving away from `mlc-open` -> `mlc-open-patched` OR direct docker command that also replicates as much of `mlc-open` as possible.
+    - see below:

-# Container Resource Allocation Design Change: from Create-time → to Runtime
+### Container Resource Allocation Design Change: from Create-time → to Runtime

   ARCHITECTURE CHANGES